rust-lang/book/src/appendix-01-keywords.md

 - `union` - define a [union][union]<!-- ignore -->; is only a keyword when used in a union declaration
 - `unsafe` - denote unsafe code, functions, traits, or implementations
-- `use` - bring symbols into scope
+- `use` - bring symbols into scope; specify precise captures for generic and lifetime bounds
 - `where` - denote clauses that constrain a type
 - `while` - loop conditionally based on the result of an expression